dzenanr/dzenanr.github.com/_posts/2012-01-15-third-post.markdown

 ---
 layout: default
-title: Dart Example: highlight javascript used
+title: Dart Example (highlight javascript used)
 ---

 The class Item belongs to the MagicBoxes project.